Update 12/20/22: For years, consumers have been able to get the brand Concerta sold as a generic — that is, an “authorized generic.” That has ended.

-Update 6/10/19: This post still explains details around what constitutes a generic.
+6/10/19: This post still explains details around what constitutes a generic, and you might scan the subheads to learn useful information.
 But with the introduction of at least

-four 12 who-the-heck-knows more Concerta generics, I have written a new post: Authorized Generic Concerta Update.
+four 12 who-the-heck-knows more Concerta generics, I have written a new post (since outdated given the news above): Authorized Generic Concerta Update.

 The term authorized generic is used when the brand is sold as a generic, at generic prices.